delb-xml/snakesist/README.rst

 ``snakesist`` leverages the
 `eXist RESTful API <https://www.exist-db.org/exist/apps/doc/devguide_rest.xml>`_ for database queries.
-This means that allowing database queries using the ``_query`` parameter of the RESTful API is a requirement in the used eXist-db backend. eXist allows this by default, so if you haven't configured your instance otherwise, don't worry about it.
+This means that allowing database queries using POST requests on the RESTful API is a requirement in the used eXist-db backend. eXist allows this by default, so if you haven't configured your instance otherwise, don't worry about it.